remotestorage/website/README.md

 This is the remoteStorage website, running on [https://remotestorage.io](https://remotestorage.io).

 It uses npm for development and as a build system.
-There's a [waffle board](https://waffle.io/remotestorage/website) for project/issue management.

 ## Prerequisites